eastonb120/HimalayaFly/TurnIn/ReadMe.txt

 python main.py >> <profileOutputFile>.txt

-Fow Windows, I ran "main.py" in IDLE and then copied the cProfile results into a text file.
+Fow Windows, we ran "main.py" in IDLE and then copied the cProfile results into a text file.